Shivkumar13/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [Shivkumar]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [April 26th , Monday, 2021].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

-### R1D2
+Started a REST Web App, using Golang.